Keegan-Six/Cornell-College-App-2025/README.md

 3/17/2025 Creation
-Check presentations folder for more info
+Check Senior Project Proposal.pdf in Presentations folder for more info